I may get paid commission for purchases made after clicking a link in this post.

 To do this keyword research, we are going to be using a free tool called Google Trends.
 Google Trends doesn’t give you absolute values – just comparative values.
 So we are going to need a ‘benchmark’ keyword to measure the relative popularity of all your search terms against.

-To find a ‘benchmark keyword’, go into your blog statistics (Google Analytics or Jetpack or whatever you use – it doesn’t matter here) and look at your best performing posts.
+To find a ‘benchmark keyword’, go into your Google Analytics and look at your best performing posts.
 Choose a post which gets good but not amazing traffic from search engines.
-If you are not sure, I suggest choosing your 10th most popular post.
+If you are not sure, I suggest choosing your 10th most popular post over the last year.

 Go for a post with an obvious keyword too – so, for example, if I look at my statistics, I see my Easy Chicken Korma is in 10th place.
 Easy Chicken Korma is a nice obvious keyword to use here.